conedevelopment/root-docs/fields.md

     ->from(['name']);
 ```

-You may also want to have unique slugs, which means when a slug is already exists in the databse table, the new slug will get an incremented numeric suffix to avoid conflicts:
+You may also want to have unique slugs, which means when a slug is already exists in the database table, the new slug will get an incremented numeric suffix to avoid conflicts:

 ```php
 $field->unique();